wp-shark/duplicator-post-page/readme.txt

 Yes, the duplicated post or page will retain all metadata and taxonomies associated with the original.

 == Changelog ==

+= 1.0.3 =
+* Added: custom row meta to the plugin description in the Plugins page.

 = 1.0.0 =
 * Initial release of Duplicator Post Page.